This Asian-inspired vegan grain bowl with roasted broccoli and sesame-ginger sauce is a healthy and versatile weeknight favorite.

 - 2 teaspoons toasted sesame oil

-- Bring 1 ¾ cups of water to a boil in a small pot.
-Season with ¼ teaspoon salt and add the rinsed quinoa and millet.
-Reduce the heat to low, cover tightly with a lid, and simmer until all the water is absorbed, 20 to 25 minutes.
-Turn the heat off and let stand covered for 10 minutes to steam.
+- Bring 1 3/4 cups water to a boil in a small pot.
+Season with 1/4 teaspoon salt and add the quinoa and millet.
+Reduce the heat to low, cover tightly with a lid, and simmer until all the water is absorbed, 20 to 25 minutes – do not stir during cooking.
+Then turn the heat off and let stand covered for 10 more minutes to steam.

 - Meanwhile, preheat the oven to 400ºF.
-Place the broccoli on a baking sheet and toss with enough oil to cover the florets evenly.
-Season with the paprika, ¼ teaspoon salt, and pepper.
-Toss and arrange in a single layer.
-Roast for about 20 minutes, tossing once halfway through cooking, until the broccoli is nicely browned and crispy.
+Place the broccoli on a large baking sheet and drizzle with the oil.
+Season with the paprika, 1/4 teaspoon salt, and pepper.
+Toss to coat and arrange in a single layer.
+Roast for 20 to 25 minutes, tossing once halfway through cooking, until the broccoli is brown and crispy.

 - Meanwhile, make the dressing.
-In a bowl, whisk together the garlic, ginger, canola oil, vinegar, soy sauce, peanut butter, maple syrup, and sesame oil.
-Taste and adjust seasonings if needed.
-(Prepared dressing can be refrigerated in an airtight container for up to 10 days).
+In a bowl, whisk together the garlic, ginger, oil, vinegar, soy sauce, peanut butter, maple syrup, and sesame oil.
+Taste and adjust the seasonings if needed.
+(The dressing can be refrigerated in an airtight container for up to 10 days).

-- Place the kale in a bowl and drizzle with a tiny bit of dressing.
-Using your hands, massage the kale for 1 minute, until it is slightly wilted and darker in color.
+- Right before serving, place the kale in a bowl and drizzle with a tiny bit of the dressing.
+Using your hands, massage the kale for 1 minute, until it is wilted.

-- To serve, divide the kale among 4 bowls and top with the grains, charred broccoli, edamame, purple cabbage, and sesame seeds.
-Drizzle with dressing as desired.
+- Divide the kale among 4 bowls and top with the grains, broccoli, edamame, and cabbage.
+Sprinkle with sesame seeds if you want and serve with the dressing.